-Freemans Sporting club is a cool nook for posh, hip menswear.
+Freemans Sporting Club is a cool nook for sharp, modern menswear.
 If you're in the market for casual shirts, shoes, and bespoke suits, stop in to browse through an unmatched collection.
 When it's time to mold the mane, they offer barber services, that are paired with a bold glass of whiskey.
-A one stop shop for stylish gents in the city that never sleeps.
+A one-stop shop for stylish gents in the city that never sleeps.

 When one thinks of men’s modern style in Manhattan, a lyric from Bob Dylan strikes the mind: “Don’t think twice, it’s all right.”
 Dylan spent a good amount of time in Manhattan, the city that helped inspire pages of his poetic lyrics.
 In his Big Apple days, he was an underground king of style, donning modest black basics, sharp frames, shined boots, and, most notably, that stylish overcoat that made him look so courageous and confident.

 When defining a singular style in New York City, it’s easy to get sidetracked or distracted.
 At that moment, we advise that you “don’t think twice” and cruise to the unassuming corner of Rivington St. to find Freemans Sporting Club.
 It’s a setting that blends modern men’s style with classic nods to the past, offering selections as sharp as a needle dropped on any Dylan vinyl and as virtuously layered as the raspy lyrics themselves.

 Because this is New York f*cking City, you better have a damn good-looking suit for when the moment calls — and Freemans has you covered.